mirage/mirage-www/tmpl/blog/announcing-mirage-openflow.md

-Something we've been working on for a little while now that we're pretty excited about is an [OpenFlow](http://openflow.org/) implementation for Mirage.
+Something we've been working on for a little while now that we're pretty excited about is an [OpenFlow](http://openflow.org/) implementation for MirageOS.
 For those who're not networking types, in short, OpenFlow is a protocol and framework for devolving network control to software running on platforms other than the network elements themselves.
 It consists of three main parts: